-- PJM retrieves the following information for Balancing Synchronized Reserve Market Clearing Price credit: - o Real-time Synchronized Reserve assignments (pool/self-scheduled) (MWh) - o Economic Maximum MW - o Real-time Synchronized Reserve Maximum MW - o Real-time MW output - o Day-ahead Synchronized Reserve assignments (pool/self-scheduled) (MWh) - o Real-time Synchronized Reserve Market Clearing Price (RT SRMCP) (\$/MWh) - o Synchronized Reserve Shortfall MW - PJM calculates for each Real-time Settlement Interval the Balancing Synchronized Reserve Market Clearing Price credit for each eligible resource by taking the difference between the capped Real-time Synchronized Reserve assignment and Day-ahead Synchronized Reserve assignment and multiplying it by the RT SRMCP, then dividing the product by 12. - Balancing Synchronized Reserve Market Clearing Price Credit = ((Capped Realtime Synchronized Reserve Assignment - Day-ahead Synchronized Reserve Assignment) RT SRMCP) / 12 - o Capped Real-time Synchronized Reserve Assignment = - If no Synchronized Reserve Event occurs = Minimum (Real-time Synchronized Reserve Assignment MW, Max((Minimum (Economic Maximum MW, Real-time Synchronized Reserve Maximum MW) - Real-time MW Output),0)) - If a Synchronized Reserve Event occurs = Real-time Synchronized Reserve Assignment MW - Synchronized Reserve Shortfall Charge = If a pool-scheduled or self-scheduled generation resource or Economic Load Response Participant resource fails to provide the Capped Real-time Synchronized Reserve Assignment during a Synchronized Reserve Event, then the resource will be assessed a Synchronized Reserve Shortfall Charge equal to the product of the RT SRMCP and the lesser of the amount of the MW shortfall during the event or Capped Real-time Synchronized Reserve Assignment
+- PJM retrieves the following information for Balancing Synchronized Reserve Market Clearing Price credit: - o Real-time Synchronized Reserve assignments (pool/self-scheduled) (MWh) - o Economic Maximum MW - o Real-time Synchronized Reserve Maximum MW - o Real-time MW output - o Day-ahead Synchronized Reserve assignments (pool/self-scheduled) (MWh) - o Real-time Synchronized Reserve Market Clearing Price (RT SRMCP) (\$/MWh) - Synchronized Reserve Shortfall MW - PJM calculates for each Real-time Settlement Interval the Balancing Synchronized Reserve Market Clearing Price credit for each eligible resource by taking the difference between the capped Real-time Synchronized Reserve assignment and Day-ahead Synchronized Reserve assignment and multiplying it by the RT SRMCP, then dividing the product by 12. - Balancing Synchronized Reserve Market Clearing Price Credit = ((Capped Realtime Synchronized Reserve Assignment - Day-ahead Synchronized Reserve Assignment) \ RT SRMCP) / 12 - o Capped Real-time Synchronized Reserve Assignment = - If no Synchronized Reserve Event occurs = Minimum (Real-time Synchronized Reserve Assignment MW, Max((Minimum (Economic Maximum MW, Real-time Synchronized Reserve Maximum MW) - Real-time MW Output),0)) - If a Synchronized Reserve Event occurs = Real-time Synchronized Reserve Assignment MW - Synchronized Reserve Shortfall Charge = If a pool-scheduled or self-scheduled generation resource or Economic Load Response Participant resource fails to provide the Capped Real-time Synchronized Reserve Assignment during a Synchronized Reserve Event, then the resource will be assessed a Synchronized Reserve Shortfall Charge equal to the product of the RT SRMCP and the lesser of the amount of the MW shortfall during the event or Capped Real-time Synchronized Reserve Assignment

 MW.
+If there are multiple Synchronized Reserve Events during the Operating Day, the maximum MW shortfall across all events is the MW shortfall used to determine the Synchronized Reserve Shortfall Charge.
 The calculation of the MW shortfall is further described in Manual 11, Section 4.
 This Shortfall Charge will apply to each Real-Time Settlement Interval the resource was assigned or self-scheduled for real-time Synchronized Reserve in the Operating Day on which the event occurred.
-This charge is netted against any Balancing Synchronized Reserve Market Clearing Price Credits the resource received in the calculation of the Balancing Synchronized Reserve Market Credit billing line item.
+This charge is netted against any Balancing Synchronized Reserve Market Clearing Price Credits theresource received included in the calculation of the Balancing-Synchronized Reserve Market Credit-Charge billing line item.